 Blaze King Looks and Capacity

 I really like the looks of the Blaze King Insert.
-As you can see by the pictures, I didn’t go with the gold.
-I have an all black unit with a brushed steel look.
+As you can see from the pictures, I didn't go with the gold.
+I have an all-black unit with a brushed steel look.
 I think this is one of the best looking units around.